justinklam/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## Controls

+- Snake is controlled by the WASD keys
+- Taunt your opponent with the Q or E keys.
+Only taunts are available.